 You know the story.
-You and your dog(s) have been cooped up inside together for the past year, and you’ve gotten used to each other’s pleasant company 24/7.
+You and your dog(s) have been cooped up together for what seems like forever, and you’ve gotten used to each other’s pleasant company 24/7.

 There’s no doubt about it, your caring canine is going to miss you like crazy.
-What’s a dog owner to do?
+What can a loving dog owner to do to prepare you both?

-World renowned dog expert Cesar Millan took a few minutes out of his busy schedule prepping for his new Nat Geo Wild show premiering this summer, among other things, to chat with Really Rather about helping your dog adapt.
+World renowned dog expert Cesar Millan took a few minutes out of his busy schedule prepping for his new Nat Geo Wild show, among other things, to chat with Really Rather about helping your dog adapt.

 He advises you not to beat yourself up about not being the perfect dog owner—yet.
 There have even been doggie adaptation problems in the the most prominent home in the country, the White House.
 You’ve likely heard about President Joe Biden‘s German shepherd Major, the first rescue to live in the official presidential residence.
 When he first arrived, things got awkward when he became agitated, jumped, barked, and even nipped at a secret service agent.